Svehla/reflect-metadata-SCKS/readme.md

 ## TLDR:

-Don't a vendor lock yourself with unsupported experimental syntax and don't use `reflect-metadata` which forces you to pre-process your code and vendor lock code for the future changes.
+Don't a vendor lock yourself with unsupported experimental syntax and don't use `reflect-metadata` which forces you to pre-process your code with unsupported syntax.
-Use write raw vanilla Javascript and infer Typescript data types directly from the Javascript definitions.
+Use raw vanilla Javascript and infer Typescript data types directly from the Javascript definitions.

 ### Good code